Game4Move78/zsh-bitwarden/README.md

 `bwus` expands to `bwse -c .name -o .login.username -c .notes -s `.
 Here `-c`, `-o` and `-O` determine the columns that are displayed in and returned by `fzf`.
-`-o` and `-O` are output columns, but only `-o` will appear in the `fzf` finder while `-O` will be hidden, but returned in stdout. `c` is not returend in stdout and is used to identify items in `fzf`.
+`-o` and `-O` are output columns, but only `-o` will appear in the `fzf` finder while `-O` will be hidden, but returned in stdout. `c` is not returned in stdout and is used to identify items in `fzf`.